Published Aug. 24, 2021

 "You just never know what business connections will pop up"

 Stadiums, arenas, ballparks… David Reed targeted these projects when he launched his architectural firm in 2009.
 Automotive dealerships were not on his mind.
-But Reed soon found success in both areas, all traced back to one shining source.
+But Reed soon found success in all of these areas, which traced back to one shining source.

 His timing was perfect.
 David was coming off a key role as project manager for the third and final phase of Oklahoma State University's Boone Pickens Stadium.
 That landmark opened that fall to universal acclaim before a national television audience.
 With its success (and Gary Sparks’ first retirement), David launched his own firm, David Reed Architecture.
 Reed soon received a contract to develop three arenas for Tulsa (OK) Public Schools.
 Multiple sports projects followed over the next decade at both the K-12 and collegiate levels – and with them came the dealer work.